-Stumbling across woodlice in your home or garden can be alarming, but these small crustaceans are pretty harmless.
+Stumbling across woodlice in your home or garden can be alarming — here’s how to get rid of woodlice with a safe, DIY-first plan that focuses on fixing the damp conditions they need.
 That said, you may wish to get their numbers under control quickly to prevent them from breeding and leaving a noticeable trail.

 Woodlice are commonly known as slaters, sow-bugs, and pill-bugs.
-The name woodlouse is derived from the words wood and louse, a well-known parasitic insect.
-This is despite woodlice as crustaceans with 14 legs being neither insects nor parasitic.
+The name woodlouse is derived from the words "wood" and "louse", referring to a well-known parasitic insect.
+This is despite woodlice, as crustaceans with 14 legs, being neither insects nor parasitic.

 Woodlice are harmless and primarily feed on decaying wood and other organic matter.
 Three main species of woodlice enter our homes in the UK.
 The pill woodlouse is perhaps the best known for its ability to roll into a tight ball when disturbed.